 In the longer term, it is expected that Pansy Ho will play a significant role in any future development opportunities which our Group may explore within the Restricted Zone, utilizing her relationships and reputation in the greater China region.
 However, were Pansy Ho to play a less significant role in our Company in the future for any reason, our Group may cease to benefit from her contribution to management as mentioned above.
-For further details, see the section headed "Risk Factors - Risks relating to our Business and Operations - If we fail to retain the services of Pansy Ho, our business, financial condition and results of operations may be adversely affected."
+For further details, see the section headed "Risk Factors - Risks Relating to Our Business - Risks Relating to Our Business and Operations - If we fail to retain the services of Pansy Ho, our business, financial condition and results of operations may be adversely affected."